rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 Asynchronous libraries in .NET and the `async`/`await` C♯ pattern:
 → Based on **TPL** and the `Task` type

-Gateways with asynchronous worflow F♯ :
+Gateways with asynchronous workflow F♯:

 - `Async.AwaitTask` and `Async.StartAsTask` functions
 - `task {}` block